babaygt/trip-track/README.md

 ### Backend

 - The backend implementation is mostly complete.
-- Routes and controllers for users, routes, conversations, and messages are finished.
+- Routes and controllers for authentication, users, routes, conversations, and messages are finished.
 - The backend is set up with MongoDB and uses Express for the server.
-- Authentication and authorization will be added.
+- Authentication is handled with JWT and cookie-based refresh tokens.

 ### Frontend

-- The frontend setup has been initialized.
+- The frontend implementation is in progress.
-- Basic structure have been created.
+- Features such as route creation, user interaction, and private messaging are implemented.
-- There is still significant work to be done on the frontend, including building out the user interface and connecting to the backend API.
+- Pages such as feed, user profile, and messages are finished.

 ## Setup